 Dr Susie Allanson continues to be a strong voice for women’s reproductive rights.
 In 2019 she worked with the Human Rights Law Centre to uphold Victoria’s safe access zones in a High Court challenge.
 You can read more about her in the Age newspapers article, Meet Susie, the woman behind the push for abortion clinic buffer zones.

-Belinda provides valuable support to Counterpart, a service of WHV that connects, supports and informs women living with breast or a gynaecological cancer to live well.
+Belinda provides valuable support to Counterpart, a service of WHV that connects, supports and informs women living with cancer to live well.
 A practicing psychologist, Belinda’s expertise was instrumental in writing the framework for the communication skills and training of the first Breacan/Counterpart Peer Support Volunteer program in 2003.
 Belinda continues to generously volunteer her time to provide psychological support and training to yearly intakes of volunteers.
 Her coaching helps women with a lived experience of cancer strengthen their listening skills and prepare them for supporting other women with cancer whilst practicing self-care.
 Belinda also continues to present at Peer Support Volunteer in-service days and What’s On sessions.

 Outside of her work with Counterpart, Belinda practices Psychology at Melbourne Psycho-oncology, a service established by Cabrini Health that specialises in providing support services to those affected by a cancer diagnosis.
 Further details can be found on Belinda’s LinkedIn page.